ogunmakindetobi/react-weather/README.md

 ## Proposed Solution

-TODO: [ADD_SOLUTION_DESCRIPTION]
+WEATHER-APP: [ADD_SOLUTION_DESCRIPTION]

-- break down the steps you followed
+- create a function and hook it with the states
+- fetch the api to get the data
-- use bullet points to explain it in a very structured way
+- use componets to display the weather

 ## Libraries / Tools Used

 - React.js
 - Create React App for project setup
-- ...
+- netlify

 ## Setup